 To enable automatic rate-limiting, a FloodRateLimiter preprocessor add-on needs to be created for the flood preprocessor.
 After an attack source surpasses the initial flood threshold, an initial flood alert is sent to the firewall.
 The firewall applies rate-limiting as defined in the rateif.conf file against the attack source.
 The role of the FloodRateLimiter preprocessor is to keep track of the incoming packet rate of the presumed attack source after rate-limiting is applied.
 If the arrival rate of the attack source continues to reach the maximum allowable rate, another alert is sent to the firewall, which will apply a stricter rate-limiting level until the block level is reached.
-The setup of the FloodRateLimiter preprocessor described in Section 3.1.5.
+The setup of the FloodRateLimiter preprocessor is similar to that of the FloodIgnoreHosts preprocessor described in Section 3.1.5.